-“I was involved in a child custody case for 6-7 years.
-And I couldn’t see how the thing would ever end very well.
-The whole scenario was all about my involvement and my attempt to raise my daughter in Krishna Consciousness.
+“I was involved in a child custody case for six or seven years and I couldn’t see how the thing would ever end very well.
+The whole scenario was all about my involvement with, and my attempt to raise my daughter in, Krishna consciousness.
 I thought about it very carefully after I was able to get up off the floor from my catatonia and my complete feelings of helplessness and utter bewilderment about what was going on.
-I said ‘Ok Krishna, this is your business.
-I’ll take care of it just show me how to do it.
-Just – I’ll execute your plan but you’re gonna have to show me something.’
+I said, ‘OK Krishna, this is your business.
+I’ll take care of it; just show me how to do it.
+I’ll execute your plan but you’re gonna have to show me something.’

 And He did, He carried the thing.
 It was very very difficult.
 I have to say that I learned a lot about myself, other people, about the world that I live in.
 But my daughter was returned to me.
-It was not without the exaction of some price—I don’t mean money price, but emotionally, mentally, heartbreak.
+It was not without the exaction of some price—I don’t mean money, but emotionally, mentally—heartbreak.
 So many difficulties along the way.
 But in my own way, I managed to keep the faith and maintained my sanity by focusing on Krishna throughout those years.
 And we all got through it.”

 Kardama Muni Das was born Carl Mink but was given his name by his spiritual master, the founder of the modern Hare Krishna movement, His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada.
 In the way that only the universe works, Carl and I became close friends when studying for our accounting degrees at Georgia State University in 1983.
 This was many years before I embarked on this spiritual exploration and seeking.
 I recall Carl reading a text in Sanskrit and hearing stories of his long, protracted custody case for the right to raise his daughter as a Krishna devotee.